TeamGenerAid/GANerAid/README.md

 ### Data Augmentation

 The library offers the possibility to use data augmentation.
-This feature doubles the data specified as input in order to have double the amount available for the GAN training process.
+This feature increases the data size based on a given parameter specified as input in order to have more data available for the GAN training process.
-To use it, simply set the use_aug parameter of the fit() method to true:
+To use it, simply set the aug_factor parameter of the fit() method to a value > 0. <br>
+This will increase the data based on the following formula data_size = original_data_size + (original_data_size * aug_factor) <br>
+E.g an aug_factor of 1 will double the value.

 ```
-gan.fit(data, epochs=5, use_aug=True)
+gan.fit(data, epochs=5, aug_factor=1)
 ```

 By doing so, the GAN will be fitted to the original input data + augmented data with the same size as the original input data.